 For every submission, please provide a signed version of the statement form to confirm that all authors agree with submission.
 If there are pictures of patients in your article, please also add a signed informed consent form to your submission.
 If the submitted study required ethical approval from the Central Committee on Research Involving Human Subjects (CCMO) please attach the approval to your submission.

 After submission, your paper will be assessed by our reviewers.
 This process might take up to four weeks.
 Your paper will receive one of the following statuses:

-– Accepted: your paper will be published in RAMS.
+– Accepted: your paper will be placed in RAMS.
 Your article will be supervised by a PhD or postdoc.

-– Accepted with (minor or major) revisions: provided that you proces the revisements, your paper is accepted for publication in RAMS.
+– Accepted with (minor or major) revisions: provided that you proces the revisements, your paper is accepted to be placed in RAMS.
 Please provide us with the revised version of your manuscript together with a detailed overview of everything (including typos) that was changed compared to the original submission.
 Your article will be supervised by a PhD or postdoc.

-– Rejected: unfortunately your paper will not be published in RAMS.
+– Rejected: unfortunately your paper will not be placed in RAMS.

 In every edition of RAMS there will be allowed one article of a university other than the Radboud University Nijmegen.

-Every year, RAMS gives away a prize of €100 to the authors of the best published article based on the quality of the article.
+Every year, RAMS gives away a prize of €100 to the authors of the best article in RAMS based on the quality of the article.
 Nominees for this prize receive a message around September.

 If there are any questions, please send them to email@example.com.